raisa-d/KanbanBoard/README.md

 ## Development Stage
 ### **Nov 26, 2024:**
-The KanbanBoard component was looking like it did way too much so I moved some code into its own component, EditableTitle and moved the Column components into App.jsx and passed them into KanbanBoard as children props.
+**Refactoring KanbanBoard component**
+- To streamline the `KanbanBoard` component and improve readability:
+  - Created a new `EditableTitle` component to handle the board title logic and UI.
+  - Moved the `Column` components out of `KanbanBoard` and into `App.jsx`.
+These are now passed to `KanbanBoard` as `children` props.

-Saving Kanban title in local storage:
+**Saving Kanban title in local storage:**
-- When I useState for the boardTitle, I initialized it to an arrow function that either returns the boardtitle taht is saved in local storage or a placeholder "My Kanban Board."
+- Used `useState` for the `boardTitle`.
+  - The state is initialized by checking if a title exists in `localStorage`.
+If not, it defaults to "My Kanban Board."
-- I used the useEffect hook to update the title in localStorage once it is updated by the user's input Steps I'll take for adding tasks:
+- Leveraged the `useEffect` hook to ensure that the board title in `localStorage` updates whenever the user modifies the title.
+  - This approach keeps the local storage and app state in sync efficiently.

+**Steps I'll take for adding tasks:**
-- change button type to submit ✅
+1. Changed the "Add" button type to `submit`. ✅
-- create state for title and description
+2. Added state variables for task title and description. ✅
-- textarea and text onChange -> set title and description(e.target.value)
-- form element: add onSubmit={handleSubmit}
-- handleSubmit will save to tasks object/local storage

-Working on:
+3. Linked the input fields (`textarea` and `text`) to state via `onChange` handlers. ✅
+4. Wrapped the input fields in a `form` element and added an `onSubmit={handleSubmit}` handler. ✅
+5. Implement `handleSubmit` to save tasks into an object and store them in `localStorage`.
+(TO DO NEXT TIME)

+**Current Focus Areas**
-- making Kanban title input width expand so it's as wide as necessary
+- Dynamic input width for kanban title
-- state management for tasks
+- Finish implementing task state management

 ---

 ### **Nov 24, 2024:**
-First, I decided to move AddNewTask from its own jsx file into Column.jsx since it was a small function that is only used in the Column component.
+- First, I decided to move AddNewTask from its own jsx file into Column.jsx since it was a small function that is only used in the Column component.
-I reread some of the React docs while I thought about how I want to pass in the various tasks/task cards into each column.
+- I reread some of the React docs while I thought about how I want to pass in the various tasks/task cards into each column.
 I have decided to set a prop "children" for Column and then pass in the tasks object/task cards as the children.
 The tasks will conditionally render based on which column its supposed to be in.
 Using a children prop makes it so we don't need to know what will be inside each Column.

 ---

 ### **Nov 23, 2024:**
 **Event Handling & Modal State**
 - Went back to the React docs to refamiliarize myself with event handling.